ageapps/polymer-style-guide/README.md

 <a name="swich"></a>
 ## Swich statements

-As mentioned before in the [functions](#function) section, it is desirable to make functions ***do one thing***, however, any function containing a *swich statement*  will not satisfy this principle.
-This is why the best approach on this matter will be to make every *swich case* to call another function and delegate the code load in more speciffic functions.
+As mentioned before in the [functions](#function) section, it is desirable to make functions ***do one thing***.
+However, any function containing a *swich statement*  will not satisfy this principle.
+This is why, the best approach on this matter, is to make every *swich case* to call another function and delegate the code load in more speciffic functions.

-Its important to consider later in the [code layout](#layout) that whenever one function is located following that *hierarchy*, the speciffic functions called inside the *swich cases* should be below said function in order to make code more readable.
+Later, it's important to consider that whenever one of this functions is placed complying the [code layout](#layout) *hierarchy*, the speciffic functions called inside the *swich cases* should be placed below that function, in order to make code more readable.

 <a name="comments"></a>